Introduction

 A cross section showing the revised building heights in the context of the other buildings at Silverthorne Lane - click to enlarge

-This massing diagram shows the proposed new buildings at Plot 2&3 in the context of other nearby buildings being delivered in the wider Temple Quarter - click to enlarge
+This massing diagram shows the proposed new buildings at Plot 2&3 in the context of other nearby buildings being delivered in the wider Temple Quarter - please note this plan has been superseded by the planning submission and may not reflect the submitted plans - click to enlarge

 Design approach - elevations